-Back to top Access further information about UCEM's Supported Online Learning > e-Library.
-Will COVID-19 accelerate construction's digital transformation? - With many industry professionals forced to work remotely, is now the perfect time for construction to get up to speed with all things BIM and digital?
+Access further information about UCEM's Supported Online Learning > e-Library.

+Will COVID-19 accelerate construction's digital transformation?

+- With many industry professionals forced to work remotely, is now the perfect time for construction to get up to speed with all things BIM and digital?
 Construction Manager magazine finds out if the coronavirus will change the way we work forever.

 David Philp - Global BIM/MIC consultancy director, AECOM says, "It's an opportunity to rethink how we can use technology and innovate."
+(Philp 2020)

-(Philp 2020) Mark Boyle - Global design direct, Robert Bird says, 'Our digital processes lend themselves to remote working.'
+Mark Boyle - Global design direct, Robert Bird says, 'Our digital processes lend themselves to remote working.'
 (Boyle 2020), and Gary Fannon - Technology director, Turner and Townsend says, 'Early digital adopters will be reaping the rewards.'
+(Fannon 2020)

-(Fannon 2020) Andrew Gamblen - Digital manager, Willmott Dixon says, 'People will become more comfortable collaborating remotely.'
-(Gamblen 2020) Richard Saxon - CBE Chairman of JCT, client adviser at Deploi BIM Strategies says, " Wartime scenarios " will push the digital agenda.'
-(Saxon 2020) Read the Construction Manager article 'Will Covid-19 accelerate construction's digital transformation', in full.
-Related link: What will the post-pandemic office look like?
-With remote working seemingly here to stay, anecdotal evidence suggests that firms are looking to cut office space by up to 40%.
+Andrew Gamblen - Digital manager, Willmott Dixon says, 'People will become more comfortable collaborating remotely.'
+(Gamblen 2020)

+Richard Saxon - CBE Chairman of JCT, client adviser at Deploi BIM Strategies says, "Wartime scenarios" will push the digital agenda.'
+(Saxon 2020)

+Read the Construction Manager article 'Will Covid-19 accelerate construction's digital transformation', in full.

+What will the post-pandemic office look like? - With remote working seemingly here to stay, anecdotal evidence suggests that firms are looking to cut office space by up to 40%.
 How is the workplace having to evolve to remain relevant?

+Read the Construction Manager article, 'What will the postpandemic office look like?' in full.

+'Generation Work from Home' - the impact of default flexible working - The UK government has announced proposals to make flexible working a 'day one' right for employees, as part of reforms to the Flexible Working Regulation 2014.

-Read the Construction Manager article, 'What will the post- pandemic office look like?' in full. ' Free content related to Coronavirus, the management of epidemics and the wider impact on society © Emerald Publishing 2021 Emerald Publishing, one of the UCEM e-Library subscription services, have brought together a number of research resources related to the Coronavirus group of viruses, and epidemics more broadly.
-Emerald collated research and the management of enidemics and are working to tackle the current situation and likely consequences.
+Read the Shoosmiths article, 'Generation Work from Home' - the impact of default flexible working' in full.

+Free content related to Coronavirus, the management of epidemics and the wider impact on society

+Emerald Publishing, one of the UCEM e-Library subscription services, have brought together a number of research resources related to the Coronavirus group of viruses, and epidemics more broadly.

+Emerald collated research and the management of epidemics and made it freely available to assist practitioners and researchers who are working to tackle the current situation and likely consequences.
 Whilst these materials do not only relate to the current clinical challenges of Novel Coronavirus, but they may also provide relevant context to how the world reacted to other previous Coronavirus outbreaks (notably SARS) and epidemics.

-Emerald collated research and the management of epidemics and made it freely available to assist practitioners and researchers who